ElsayedGhanem/Winnipeg-property-valuation/README.md

-# Winnipeg-property-valuation
+# 🏡 Winnipeg Property Valuation Model
-Automated valuation model to predict residential property values in Winnipeg using R.
+This project builds an automated valuation model (AVM) to predict the assessed value of residential properties in Winnipeg using open data from the City of Winnipeg.

+---